xxandy/USB_UDE_Sample/README.md

 Once the drivers are installed, you can test them with the test app, which is also stoken from the WDK sample and modified.
 It can be used in 3 ways:
 * *osrusbfx2.exe -w 20*   (writes 20 bytes to BULK/OUT - the trace shows a dump of what is written )
 * *osrusbfx2.exe -v -r 20*   (reads 20 bytes from BULK/IN, dumps result to screen)
+* *osrusbfx2.exe -i abc* (generates an INTERRUPT/IN transfer with a 4-byte little-endian payload matching the hexadecimal parameter provided)
-* *osrusbfx2.exe -p*  (waits for an interrupt, which is generated every ~30 ish - see INTERRUPT/IN endpoint description above)
+* *osrusbfx2.exe -p*  (waits for an interrupt, which can be generated in a separate instance of the test app, with the -i command - see INTERRUPT/IN endpoint description above)